-To our beloved Sun Valley area visitors and locals; we are seeing success in suppressing the spread of COVID-19.
-With these advancements, we are cautiously inviting you back to join us in Sun Valley.
+To our beloved Sun Valley area visitors and locals; we are cautiously inviting you back to join us in Sun Valley.
 Our business, restaurants, and hotels are more or less open with adapted protocols for operating the safest manner.
 Upon your return, we ask that you practice Mindfulness in the Mountains.
-During your visit we’re asking that you to wear a mask in public spaces where others are present, wash or sanitize your hands regularly and maintain that 6 feet of physical distance.
+During your visit, the cities of Sun Valley, Ketchum and Hailey are require the use of a mask in public spaces where social distancing is not possible.
+In addition to this, we’re asking that you wash or sanitize your hands regularly and maintain that 6 feet of physical distance.

 We are currently under the final stage of Idaho’s phases of reopening.
 Help us stay safe and abide by the current orders enacted by the State.
 You are our friends, family, current and future return guests and we care immensely about you.